dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 This implementation passes spans that have been started but not yet ended to the configured exporter.
-On each interval defined by `reportIntervalMillis`, all unfinished spans that have been started more than `reportIntervalMillis` ago, are exported as is.
+On each interval defined by `reportIntervalMillis`, all un-ended spans that have been started more than `reportIntervalMillis` ago, are exported as is.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.
-* `maxQueueSize` - the maximum queue size.
-After the size is reached spans are dropped.
+* `maxWatchedSpans` - the maximum number of un-ended spans to be watched.
+  While reached, no new spans will be accepted.
 The default value is `2048`.
 * `reportIntervalMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exporterTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.
+* `spanDurationTimeoutMillis` - On each report interval, spans older than `spanDurationTimeoutMillis` which have not yet ended will be dropped.
+  The default is `???`.
+  (_only applies to languages where weak references are not supported or suitable_)

-For languages that support the concept of weak references it is recommended to only use these for keeping references to unfinished spans in the processor.
+For languages that support the concept of weak references it is recommended to only use these for keeping references to un-ended spans in the processor.
 Otherwise, it would accumulate references to spans abandoned by the user without ending them and therefore potentially leak memory.
-If weak references are not supported, a timeout parameter should be added for this processor, after which unfinished spans are dropped without reporting further updates.
+If weak references are not supported or suitable for this application, a timeout parameter should be added for this processor, after which un-ended spans are dropped without reporting further updates.
 This timeout, however, should only apply to this processor and MUST NOT affect spans that are ended properly after the timeout.
-Other processors, including the simple and batching processor, will still export these spans once finished.
+Other processors, including the simple and batching processor, will still export these spans as they normally would.

-* `spanDurationTimeoutMillis` - no further updates are sent for spans that have been started longer in the past than the specified timeout.
-  The default is `???`.

 ### Span Exporter